Most reliable washing machine brands

 How washing machines brands compare

-You've told us that you expect a washing machine to last for nine years without developing a fault.
-And for two reliable brands, nine-in-ten of their machines will be fault-free for nine years.
-But for one brand, just seven-in-ten of its machines will be without faults over the same period.
+You've told us that you expect a washing machine to last for 11 years without developing a fault.
+In our reliability survey, we've collected data for machines up to 10 years old and for one reliable brand, nineteen out of 20 of their machines will be fault-free for 10 years.
+But for one brand, fewer than seven-in-ten of its machines will be without faults over the same period.

-63% of the customers of our most reliable washing machine brand tell us that they'll buy another machine from the same manufacturer.
-But among the brands we've rated worst for reliability is one brand where just 16% of it's customers tell us they'll buy a new machine from them.
+For one brand of reliable washing machine, 53% of owners tell us that they'll buy another machine from the same manufacturer.
+But for another brand, only 18% of it's customers tell us they'll buy a new machine from them.

 Our Which? reliability scores are based on the proportion of appliances that encountered problems per brand, and faults are weighted so more serious problems account for more of the score.
 Star ratings show a brand's reliability when compared with others in that category.